Kanishka-JP/Bandit-CTF-Journey/CTF-Level-24.md

 ### 📘 Explanation
 The checker program validates both the password and the PIN together.
-Manual guessing is impractical due to the number of possible PIN combinations.
+Because there is no rate limiting, the program allows unlimited attempts.
-By automating the process with a shell script, each PIN is tested rapidly.
+Automating the process with a shell script makes it possible to test all PIN values quickly.
-When the correct combination is supplied, the program confirms success and outputs the password for Bandit Level 25.
+Once the correct PIN is found, the program outputs the password for Bandit Level 25.

 ### 🧠 Key Takeaway
-Brute-force attacks can be automated using simple scripts.
+Brute-force attacks can be automated using simple shell scripts.
-Programs that rely on PIN-based security are vulnerable without rate limiting.
+PIN-based authentication is weak without rate limiting or lockout mechanisms.
-Automation is a powerful technique in security testing and CTF challenges.
+Automation is essential for solving repetitive security challenges efficiently.
-Understanding program input behavior is essential for exploitation.
+Understanding how programs process input is critical in exploitation scenarios.